yusefmosiah/Choir.chat/docs/plan_tools_checklist.md

    - qwen-qwq-32b: Returned a 404 error indicating the model was not found or accessible
    - Implementation note: The models either didn't use tools at all or failed to properly integrate tool results

-6. **Mistral Models**: ✅ 80% Success
+6. **Mistral Models**: ✅ 100% Success

    - ✅ pixtral-12b-2409: Successfully used web search tool and returned correct information
-   - ❌ mistral-small-latest: Failed due to rate limit exceeded error (429 response)
+   - ✅ mistral-small-latest: Successfully used web search tool and returned correct information
    - ✅ pixtral-large-latest: Successfully used web search tool and returned correct information
    - ✅ mistral-large-latest: Successfully used web search tool and returned correct information
    - ✅ codestral-latest: Successfully used web search tool and returned correct information
-   - Implementation note: Mistral models show excellent tool usage capabilities when API limits aren't reached
+   - Implementation note: Mistral models show excellent tool usage capabilities, with previous rate limit issues now resolved

 7. **Groq Models**: ✅ 40% Success
    - ❌ llama-3.3-70b-versatile: Failed to make any tool calls; gave a general response without using the tool